 Project Your Pension Value

-Use the free AfroTools Pension Projection Calculator to model your retirement savings.
-Enter your salary, contribution rates, expected returns, and years to retirement.
+Use the free AfroTools Pension Projection Calculator to model retirement savings as a planning estimate.
+Enter your pensionable salary, contribution rates, expected return, inflation assumption and years to retirement.

 How much pension will I get in Nigeria?